Codependency

 Codependent people don’t always stick around because they want to.
 They often stick around because they’re being manipulated.

 Narcissists and abusers have an uncanny way of making the C.D. person believe that the issues in the relationship or partnership are their fault.
-As things start to unwind, they slowly shift the blunt of the blame onto their partner, making them more dependent and undermining their sense of worth by maximizing existing feelings of guilt and shame.
+As things start to unwind, they slowly shift the brunt of the blame onto their partner, making them more dependent and undermining their sense of worth by maximizing existing feelings of guilt and shame.

 #5- Feelings of fear.